How to Delete Files on Git [3 Effective Methods]

 3. Leveraging Git Extensions and GUI Clients:

 Git extensions and GUI clients, such as GitHub Desktop, SourceTree, and GitKraken, provide user-friendly interfaces for deleting files.
 These tools offer intuitive visualizations and streamlined workflows, making file deletion more accessible.
-Follow these steps:
+Follow these steps to Git remove files:

 1. Go to official website of GitKraken ( https://www.gitkraken.com/download ) and download the deb file for debian